- Stunning Open Plan Reception Space

 For those with satellite navigation the postcode for the property is: TD1 2DS

 Coming from the North take the A68 through Earlston until you reach the roundabout at the junction with the A6091.
 Take the second turning signposted Melrose and Galashiels, and continue past Melrose to the next roundabout then take the third exit onto the B6360 and the first left down and over the River Tweed onto the B6374.
 Follow this road until you reach the 30mph limit at Galashiels and turn right.
 Proceed up the hill and round the s-bend and then first left into the development.
 Take the first left turn and bear round to the left, turning left again and straight ahead.
-Continue forward and up the road which turns into the driveway with gated entrance for Number 31.
+Continue forward and Number 30 is the second house along on the left-hand side.

 Coming from the South follow the A68 out of St. Boswells until you reach the roundabout at the junction with the A6091, and follow the aforementioned directions.